Skip to main content

 • Hadsund

-1. Once you set the type to 'Thumbnail', you will see that a 'Thumbnail' field has appeared in the option properties.
-Here you can assign your own thumbnail for the option.
-Click on the empty field and upload an image for all 3 options.
+1. After setting the type to Thumbnail, a Thumbnail field appears in the option properties.
+Here you can add a custom thumbnail.
+Click the empty field and upload an image for each of the three options.

-2. It is also possible to drag a material from the Materials panel in the Content Browser onto the text / icon 'Material Swaps`.
-This creates a new switch where the source material is already defined.
+2. Drag a material from the Materials panel in the Content Browser onto the "Material switches" label/icon.
+This creates a new switch with the source material prefilled.

 Create Switch via header